openstack-archive/senlin/doc/source/tutorial/basics.rst

   $ senlin cluster-show mycluster

-For more details, check the :doc:`Creating a Cluster <../user/clusters>` section in the :doc:`User References <../user/index>` documentation.
+For more details, check the :doc:`Creating a Cluster <../user/clusters>` section in the :ref:`user-references` documentation.

 Scaling a Cluster